How should trail running shoes fit? Tips and advice for maximum comfort

 The grip, or traction, of the sole of your trail running shoe is important, too, when ensuring the right fit.
 If you plan to run on mud, rocks, wet ground and hills, you’ll want a shoe with a sticky rubber sole, or good studs.

-You will quickly work out if your trail running shoe has the right fit when it offers good traction.
+You'll quickly work out if your trail running shoe has the right fit when it offers good traction.
 The feel that you are looking for is comfort and support but with space for the foot to move naturally.

-Fiona Russell is a widely published adventure journalist and blogger, who is better known as Fiona Outdoors.
-She is based in Scotland and is an all-round outdoors enthusiast with favourite activities including trail running, mountain walking, mountain biking, road cycling, triathlon and skiing, both downhill and back country.
-Her target for 2021 is to finish the final nine summits in her first round of all 282 Munros, the Scottish mountains of more than 3,000ft high.
-Aside from being outdoors, Fiona's biggest aim is to inspire others to enjoy the great outdoors, especially through her writing.
+Fiona Russell is a widely published adventure journalist and blogger, better known as Fiona Outdoors.
+She is based in Scotland and is an all-round outdoors enthusiast with favorite activities including trail running, mountain walking, mountain biking, road cycling, triathlon and skiing (both downhill and backcountry).
+Aside from her own adventures, Fiona's biggest aim is to inspire others to enjoy getting outside and exploring, especially through her writing.
 She is also rarely seen without a running skort!
-Find out more at Fiona Outdoors (opens in new tab).
+Find out more at Fiona Outdoors.